cybererik/Programmatic-Remediation-in-Linux/README.md

 ### Step 1: Provision a Linux Server (Ubuntu 22.04) VM
 1. Create a new Virtual Machine (VM) on **Microsoft Azure** with Linux Server (Ubuntu 22.04) as the OS.
-2. Ensure **Tenable** has proper credentials to perform an authenticated scan.

 --------
 ### Step 2: Create an Authenticated Scan in Tenable
 1. Create an **Authenticated Scan** using the **Windows 10 DISA STIG** template to scan the VM for vulnerabilities.